pibooth/pibooth/docs/sources/install.rst

 Automated procedure
 ^^^^^^^^^^^^^^^^^^^

-Alternatively, you can use Asible to install pibooth automatically.
+Alternatively, you can use Ansible to install pibooth automatically.
 `A playbook can be found here <https://github.com/TiJof/pibooth_ansible>`_ (thank you **TiJof**).